Brazilians: Definition

 According to the Constitution, all people who hold Brazilian citizenship are equal, regardless of race, ethnicity, gender or religion.

 A foreigner can apply for Brazilian citizenship after living for four uninterrupted years in Brazil and being able to speak the Portuguese language.
 A native person from an official Portuguese language country (Portugal, Angola, Mozambique, Cape Verde, São Tomé and Príncipe, Guinea Bissau, Equatorial Guinea, and East Timor) can request the Brazilian nationality after only 1 uninterrupted year living in Brazil.
-A foreign born person who holds Brazilian citizenship has exactly the same rights and duties of the Brazilian citizen by birth, but cannot occupy some special public positions such as the Presidency of the Republic, Vice-presidency of the Republic, Minister (Secretary) of Defense, Presidency (Speaker) of the Senate, Presidency (Speaker) of the House of Representatives, Officer of the Armed Forces and Diplomat.
+A foreign born person who holds Brazilian citizenship has exactly the same rights and duties of the Brazilian citizen by birth, but cannot occupy some special public positions such as the Presidency of the Republic, Vice-presidency of the Republic, Minister (Secretary) of Defense, Presidency (Speaker) of the Senate, Presidency (Speaker) of the House of Representatives, Officer of the Armed Forces, and Diplomat.

 In 2021, the population in Brazil is 214 million people.
-The number is updated live by the Brazilian Institute of Geography and Statistics (IBGE - Census).
+The number is updated live by the Brazilian Institute of Geography and Statistics (IBGE – Census).

-History and overview
+Ethnicities

+Brazil's census categories are not based on genetics, but on self-identified social and culturally constructed race classifications.
+It uses five categories for race and color: Branca (White), Preta (Black), Amarela (Yellow, referring to East Asians), Parda (Brown, for mixed-race people), and Indígena (Indigenous), which date to the colonial period.
+Studies have shown that many Brazilians change their racial self-identification over time.

+In the 2010 census, 47.51% of Brazilians classified themselves as White, 43.42% as Brown, 7.52% as Black, 1.10% as Yellow, 0.43% as Indigenous and 0.02% did not answer.
+The racial composition of Brazil varies significantly by region, with higher percentages of White Brazilians in the South and Southeast, and higher percentages of Brown and Indigenous populations in the North and Northeast.

-Brazilians are mostly descendants of Portuguese settlers, post-colonial immigrant groups, enslaved Africans and Brazil's indigenous peoples.
-The main historic waves of immigration to Brazil have occurred from the 1820s well into the 1970s, most of the settlers were Portuguese, Italians, Germans, and Spaniards, with significant minorities of Japanese, Poles, Ukrainians and Levantine Arabs.
+Brazilians are mostly descendants of Portuguese settlers, post-colonial immigrant groups, enslaved Africans, and Brazil's indigenous peoples.
+The main historic waves of immigration to Brazil have occurred from the 1820s well into the 1970s, most of the settlers were Portuguese, Italians, Germans, and Spaniards, with significant minorities of Japanese, Poles, Ukrainians, and Levantine Arabs.

-The Brazilian people are multi-ethnic.
-First row: White (Portuguese, German, Italian, respectively) and Arab Japanese Brazilians.
-Second row: Black, pardo (cafuzo, mulato and caboclo, respectively) and Native Brazilians.